 I have refined mine over the years to include some flavours the kids and I like.
 I add a little vanilla and golden syrup to mine because I find that just works so well with rolled oats which isn’t in the original recipe.

-The method for this one is so easy, simply adding the dry and wet ingredients then baking.
 You can choose to have a thin slice or thick depending on the size of the baking tin you use.

 I like mine to be thick, but if you were using these for lunch boxes you might like a thinner slice to create bars.